- Oops!Something went wrong.Please try again later.

 I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
-So it is good to see that Marine Products insiders have a significant amount of capital invested in the stock.
-Given insiders own a small fortune of shares, currently valued at US$66m, they have plenty of motivation to push the business to succeed.
+As a result, I'm encouraged by the fact that insiders own Marine Products shares worth a considerable sum.
+Given insiders own a small fortune of shares, currently valued at US$61m, they have plenty of motivation to push the business to succeed.
 At 13% of the company, the co-investment by insiders gives me confidence that management will make long-term focussed decisions.

-It's good to see that insiders are invested in the company, but are remuneration levels reasonable?
+It means a lot to see insiders invested in the business, but I find myself wondering if remuneration policies are shareholder friendly.
 Well, based on the CEO pay, I'd say they are indeed.
-For companies with market capitalizations between US$200m and US$800m, like Marine Products, the median CEO pay is around US$1.7m.
+For companies with market capitalizations between US$200m and US$800m, like Marine Products, the median CEO pay is around US$1.8m.

-The Marine Products CEO received US$1.2m in compensation for the year ending December 2018.
-That seems pretty reasonable, especially given its below the median for similar sized companies.
+Marine Products offered total compensation worth US$1.2m to its CEO in the year to December 2018.
+That comes in below the average for similar sized companies, and seems pretty reasonable to me.
 CEO compensation is hardly the most important aspect of a company to consider, but when its reasonable that does give me a little more confidence that leadership are looking out for shareholder interests.
-It can also be a sign of a culture of integrity, in a broader sense.
+I'd also argue reasonable pay levels attest to good decision making more generally.

-You can't deny that Marine Products has grown its earnings per share at a very impressive rate.
-That's attractive.
+Given my belief that share price follows earnings per share you can easily imagine how I feel about Marine Products's strong EPS growth.
 If you need more convincing beyond that EPS growth rate, don't forget about the reasonable remuneration and the high insider ownership.
-Each to their own, but I think all this makes Marine Products look rather interesting indeed.
+This may only be a fast rundown, but the takeaway for me is that Marine Products is worth keeping an eye on.
 Of course, identifying quality businesses is only half the battle; investors need to know whether the stock is undervalued.
 So you might want to consider this free discounted cashflow valuation of Marine Products.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction